 In a Linux operating system, we create many folders; each folder consists of new files.
 For example, there are three folders.
 Each has its specific name.
 If you want to jump to any of the folders, simply write the title, followed by the CD command.

 This is one of the TOP Linux commands that helps sysadmins to navigate all of the folders easily.
 Please write the name, and it magically lets you enter the folder instantly.
 Example “cd mp4 Files”

-ls Command – Linux command to list folders and file in current directory
+ls Command – Linux command to list folders and files in current directory

 To list all files in a directory, use the ls command.
 It will automatically create a list of all the files that are stored in a folder.

 ls command is meaningful, no matter for what purposes you are using the Linux OS.
 Ironically, the command helps sysadmin to look at all the files of a folder.